 Trousers too tight?
-Time to put down the IIPAs and get a dose of the lowest calorie alcohols on the market.
+Time to put down the IIPAs and get a dose of the lowest calorie alcohol on the market.
 When it comes to beating the battle of the bulge, the obvious answer is not always the most popular.
 Getting fit requires you to eat better, train harder and most importantly, drop the booze.
 But if you’re a fan of getting on the sauce, fear not.
 Despite what you may have read, the healthiest alcohols on the market will get you up while the scale goes down.
-Believe it or not, but you can actually have your beer and drink it too.
+Believe it or not but you can actually have your beer and drink it too.
 How many calories are in Vodka?
-Let’s find out.
+We’re explaining all this and more below.

 Calories in Alcohol Explained

-Let’s preface this exploration with a bit of knowledge, namely, n0 alcohol is ‘healthy’.
+Let’s preface this exploration with a bit of knowledge, namely, no alcohol is ‘healthy’.
 Sure, some may be healthier than others, but if you really want to cut the kilos and achieve your final form, it’s best to avoid drinking entirely.
 That being said, moderation is the key to a fulfilled life and knowing the difference between the calories in vodka and the calories in gin could be all you need to make better choices.

 In general, one serving of alcohol, whether that be beer, wine or liquor contains roughly 100 calories, or around seven calories per gram.
 Where that figure can dramatically differ is in the add-ons, mixers and flavourings added to the final concoction.
 Anyone who is chasing the healthiest alcohol on the market is advised to steer clear of the pre-mixed colas, simple syrups and sugary mixers.